Transient Ischemic Attack (TIA) - Topic Overview

 - Sudden problems with walking or balance.

 clot is the most common cause of a TIA.
 Blood clots can be the result of

 heart attack, or

 abnormal heart rhythms.
+The clot can block blood flow to part of the brain.
 Brain cells are affected

 within seconds of the blockage.
 That causes symptoms in the parts of the body

 controlled by those cells.
 After the clot dissolves, blood flow returns, and the

 Sometimes a TIA is caused by a sharp drop in

 blood pressure that reduces blood flow to the brain.
 This is called a